capactio/capact/docs/tutorial/jira-installation.md

 # Jira installation

+This tutorial shows the basic concepts of Voltron on Jira installation example.

+### Introduction

+The key benefit which Voltron brings is interchangeable dependencies.
+Cluster Admin may configure preferences for resolving the dependencies (e.g. to prefer cloud-based or on-premise solutions).
+As a result, the end-user is able to easily install applications with multiple dependencies without any knowledge of platform-specific configuration.

+Apart from installing applications, Voltron makes it easy to:
+- execute day-two operations (such as upgrade, backup, and restore)
+- run any workflow (to process data, configure the system, run serverless workloads, etc. The possibilities are endless.)

+Voltron aims to be a platform-agnostic solution.
+However, the very first Voltron implementation is based on Kubernetes.

+### Goal

-This tutorial shows how to install Jira on Kubernetes cluster using Voltron project.
+This instruction will guide you through the installation of Jira on the Kubernetes cluster using Voltron.

-In the provided solution steps are interchangeable, so you can install Jira with managed Cloud SQL database or locally deployed PostgreSQL Helm chart.
+Jira depends on the PostgreSQL database.
+Depending on the cluster configuration, with the Voltron project, you can install Jira with a managed Cloud SQL database or a locally deployed PostgreSQL Helm chart.

 The bellow diagrams show possible scenarios: